vbotka/ansible-freebsd-postinstall/README.md

   msg: unable to determine rcvar
 ```

-To solve this problem apply the path below
+To solve this problem apply the patch below

 ```bash
 --- devfs.orig	2019-07-13 20:31:04.688022000 +0200